The Best Telehealth Providers in Canada

 Maple Telemedicine

-Maple is an app designed to quickly and easily connect you with a doctor and get you on your way to feeling better.
-It’s free to register an account, and costs $49 once you request an appointment if you’re not covered by your employer or insurance.
+Maple is a telehealth platform designed to quickly and easily connect you with a doctor and get you on your way to feeling better.
+Maple membership costs $79.99 per month, and extends the care provided for your family (including spouse and any dependents under 18).

 You can log into maple either on desktop or through their mobile app, describe your symptoms and describe what you’d like help with.
 Once the doctor reviews your request, they’ll determine whether they can help with what you need, and if so will continue the appointment.
 Afterwards, any prescriptions or sick notes will be available within the Maple app and prescriptions can be either delivered to your home or automatically faxed over to a nearby pharmacy for pickup.